 Where to Find the Most Famous Food in Zanzibar?

-Zanzibar is a food lover’s paradise with delicious local dishes available in different parts of the island.
-Whether you want to try authentic street food, enjoy a seafood feast, or experience a fine-dining meal with Zanzibari flavours, there are plenty of places to explore.
+Zanzibar offers a food lover’s paradise, with delicious dishes available throughout the island.
+Whether you crave authentic street food, a seafood feast, or fine dining with Zanzibari flavours, you’ll find many great places to explore.

 Forodhani Night Market (Stone Town)

-This is the best place to experience Zanzibar’s street food scene.
-Every evening, local people gather at Forodhani Gardens to serve a variety of delicious dishes.
-You can try Zanzibar Pizza, Mishkaki (grilled meat skewers), seafood BBQ, Urojo (Zanzibar mix), sugarcane juice, and many other local favourites.
+Forodhani Night Market is the best place to experience Zanzibar’s vibrant street food scene.
+Every evening, locals gather at Forodhani Gardens to serve a variety of dishes.
+Try Zanzibar Pizza, Mishkaki, seafood BBQ, Urojo, sugarcane juice, and many other local favourites.

 Lukmaan Restaurant (Stone Town)